AFNY Logo

 Books from 2007:

-BLOCK BY BLOCK: Jane Jacobs and the Future of new York
+BLOCK BY BLOCK: Jane Jacobs and the Future of New York

 [Essays] Edited by Chris Klemek; Princeton Architectural Press, $17.95.